hoopdad/hoopdad.github.io/docs/ai/_posts/2024-06-17-enable-multi-factor-authentication-on-snowflake.md

   - If you already have an account, click on "Add" in the top right corner and pick "Use QR Code".
   - Hold your phone up to scan the QR code on your computer screen.
 - Conclusion
   - Once scanned, your Snowflake account is now linked.
   - You can send a test push on the first connection.
 This allows you to see what the MFA experience is like; you will be prompted on your phone to approve the login.

 That's all there is to making it harder for your account to be compromised.

-### For administrators
+### For Administrators

 There are multiple use cases for MFA such as CLI, JDBC connections and the legacy UI.
 Look in the Snowflake docs for handling these other combinations.